plan-net/core4/docs/source/api.rst

 ##########

 Resource handlers which support pagination must return a :class:`PageResult` with :meth:`.reply`.
-This extends the standard json response with several information about current page:
+This extends the standard json response with  information about the current page:

 * ``page_count`` - the total number of pages
 * ``total_count`` - the total number of records